pa2si/nancy/README.md

-v 0.1.6
+v 0.1.7

 What's new:

-- now Logos per ItemSection
-- new Logo for Hero
+- Modal for dynamic route full screen Image by click on it
+- color gradient adjustment

 done:

 - Hero
-- Items Section for Cocina and Belleza
+- Items Section for Cocina, Belleza, Hogar and Technologia
 - Menus for Desktop and Mobile
-- more styling
-- slug now with possibilty of two images
+- Slug now with possibilty of two images